ConnorMcCranie/DnD/for_dm/items/all_items/all_items_poems.md

 <div style="page-break-after:always">&nbsp;</div>

-Poem describing Pirouetter's Pointe Shoes found in Archive of Auxillary Attunement:
+Poem describing Pirouetter's Pointe Shoes found in Archive of Auxiliary Attunement:
 > In magic shoes of dancing grace,
 >
 > A wondrous charm you may embrace.